 Strategy #9: Reduce Scope Creep

-Think of a healthcare project to install a new patient management system.
-The project scope first comprised medical records management, appointment scheduling, and patient registration.
-Stakeholders asked mid-project to add a telemedicine component.
+Consider a healthcare project to implement a new patient management system.
+Initially, the scope included features like medical records management, appointment scheduling, and patient registration.
+Midway through, stakeholders requested the addition of a telemedicine feature.

 Strategy #10: Improve Communication